carpentries-incubator/machine-learning-novice-sklearn/_episodes/04-ensemble-methods.md

 There is still some overfitting indicated by the regions that contain only single points but using the same hyper-parameter settings used to fit the decision tree classifier, we can see that overfitting is reduced.

-## Stacking up some regression problems
+## Stacking a regression problem

 We've had a look at a bagging approach but we'll now take a look at a stacking approach and apply it to a regression problem.
 We'll also introduce a new dataset to play around with.

 ### The diabetes dataset
 The diabetes dataset, contains 10 baseline variables for 442 diabetes patients where the target attribute is quantitative measure of disease progression one year after baseline.
 For more information see [Efron et al., (2004)](https://web.stanford.edu/~hastie/Papers/LARS/LeastAngle_2002.pdf).
-The useful thing about this data it is available as part of the sci-kit learn library.
-We'll start by loading the dataset to explore the attributes.
+The useful thing about this data it is available as part of the [sci-kit learn library](https://scikit-learn.org/stable/datasets/toy_dataset.html#diabetes-dataset).
+We'll start by loading the dataset to very briefly inspect the attributes by printing them out.

 ~~~
 from sklearn.datasets import load_diabetes